 - I’m a huge fan of immersion blenders; pouring anything boiling hot into a blender and then slapping on a lid terrifies me.
 If you must use a standard blender, hold down the lid with a potholder while you work to prevent it from flying off.

 - Whey sauce adds amazing flavor and texture to baked pasta (see below).
-It’s also delicious in Broccoli Cheese Soup and Boozy Potato Chowder: simply replace the milk and cheese in each recipe with whey sauce, and then stir in a bit of grated cheese at the end or sprinkling it on top for bonus flavor.
+It’s also tasty in Broccoli Cheese Soup and Boozy Potato Chowder: simply replace the milk and cheese in each recipe with whey sauce, and then stir in a bit of grated cheese at the end or sprinkle it on top for bonus flavor.

 - Whey kept up to a week still has many uses.
 Substitute it for water in Sourdough Pizza Dough, Sourdough Pita Bread, or other baked goods.
 Use it instead of stock in Hearty Corn Chowder or a creamy soup.
 Or use it when cooking rice for under a curry or stir-fry.